Weight Management Gummies: What Manufacturing Actually Decides

 3. Back end: control for bitterness, metallic notes, or astringency that arrives late

-This is also why pilot-scale samples matter.
+That’s why pilot-scale samples matter.
 Bench prototypes can taste “fine,” but the true chew profile changes once you run through real depositor temperatures, cure conditions, and moisture equilibrium.

 Gummies remember how you made them